Joint Care For Large Dogs

 An Integrative Approach to Treatment

-If your dog is already experiencing joint issues, there are a variety of ways to address the pain and inflammation.
+If your dog is already experiencing joint issues, there are a variety of ways to address the discomfort and inflammation.
 While NSAIDs can help mask the pain and reduce inflammation, often times the side effects can be harmful.
 There are other approaches to consider instead of or in addition to prescription medications that work very well to reduce both pain and inflammation, including:

 - Polysulfated glycosaminoglycan injections that benefit joint health and rebuild cartilage